Instant Pot Pumpkin Pie

 • No need for a water bath: Get a perfectly creamy pie without worrying about having to prepare a water bath.
 The instant pot provides its own water bath so there is no need to make one.

-• No cracks to worry about either: Although I have had several pumpkin pies come out of the oven with cracks (even with water baths), I have never had a cracked pumpkin pie from the instant pot.
+• No cracks to worry about either: I used to bake pumpkin pies that cracked no matter how careful I was.
+With the Instant Pot, the pie stays moist and flawless from edge to center every single time.
 It provides the perfect moist environment that does not allow cracks to form.

 pumpkin pie ingredients in individual bowls on a table